20 Best Trap Workout and Exercises for Mass and Strength

 If you are looking for ways to build up your traps and search for the best trap exercises, then you are in the right place.
 Here, you will explore the best trap exercises to build trapezius muscle.

 If you ignore your traps and fail to strengthen them along with the other muscles in your back, it can lead to poor posture, decreased performance, and even injury down the line.
-Doing trap workout has many advantages, like better posture and better performance.

-In this ultimate guide, we’ll take you through everything you need to know:
+In this ultimate guide, weโ€™ll take you through everything you need to know:

-The trapezius muscle aka trap muscle is one of the widest back muscles.
+The trapezius muscle, aka trap muscle is one of the widest back muscles.
 The trapezius is called such because of its shape.
 It looks like a trapezoid (a shape with four sides, two that are parallel).

 The trapezius muscle has three distinct regions: